mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 If you now refresh Pegasus, you'll see the lower half of the screen turned blue.
 Yay!

-!!! hint "rpx"
+!!! hint "vpx"
-    The function `rpx` is what you can use for virtual pixel values.
+    The function `vpx` is what you can use for virtual pixel values.
 It scales the virtual pixel value you set as an input to the physical screen coordinates as an output.

 !!! note
     The visual element of a list is called *delegate*.
 For every data item of the `model` (in this case, for every number between 0 and 9), a delegate will be created.